KernelTuner/kernel_tuner/sphinxdoc/html/_sources/tutorial.txt

 You may notice that the kernel uses two, currently undefined, constants ``block_size_x`` and ``block_size_y`` instead of built-in variables blockDim.x or blockDim.y.
 Setting the thread block dimensions at compile-time is often a good idea for performance.
-If you don't need to vary the thread block size at runtime, the compiler can, for example, unroll loops that iterate over the thread block size.
+If you don't need to vary the thread block size at run-time, the compiler can, for example, unroll loops that iterate over the thread block size.
 But how do you know what values for ``block_size_x`` and ``block_size_y`` will give the best performance?